Women in the Vietnam War: War crimes and violence against women

-A large number of war crimes were committed by American soldiers during the Vietnam War and violence targeted specifically towards women, especially sexual violence, was widespread.
+A large number of war crimes were committed during the Vietnam War and violence against women, especially sexual violence, was widespread.
 According to Karen Stuhldreher of the University of Washington, rapes during the war were rarely reported, and perpetrators were rarely convicted.
 She further states that raping female Viet Cong guerilla fighters in combat zones was often seen as an obligation to prove masculinity.
 Women who were raped were routinely murdered afterwards including in the Incident on Hill 192.

 During the My Lai Massacre on 16 March 1968 in the South Vietnamese hamlet of Sơn Mỹ, Sơn Tịnh District, between 347 and 504 unarmed men, women and children were killed by American Soldiers.
 Some of the women were gang-raped and their bodies mutilated, as were children as young as 12, before being killed.

 In addition, Vietnamese civilian women were subject to further sexual assaults during the breadth of the conflict, and much like the Korean War, they were used as "comfort women" and prostitutes.
 In 1990, the Korean Council for the Women Drafted for Military Sexual Slavery was established by nearly 40 progressive women's rights organisations in order to address the issue of comfort women and sex slaves kept for the Imperial Japanese Army.
 Over time, the council pledged that its long-term goal is to review all historical instances of sexual slavery within militaries to prevent any further sexual abuse of women during wartime.
 In March 2012, on International Women's Day, the council established the Butterfly Fund – a not for profit organisation that helps women who have been used and abused by military forces in times of war.
 Since its establishment, the fund had been providing support to victims of sexual violence in the Congo Civil War and the children born as a result of that violence.
 In 2013, the fund began its campaign to support the women assaulted in the Vietnam War.
 The Butterfly Fund's symbol – a butterfly – represents the hope of sexual assault survivors and the hope of other women that women will be freed from oppression, discrimination and violence and that one day all women and girls will be free to spread their wings.

 The portrayal of rape and violence against women in popular media about the Vietnam War has faced criticism, both for centering American men instead of the Vietnamese women who were raped and for minimising the horror of the violence.
 Karen Stuhldreher argues that in popular portrayals of the War "the line between sex and violence becomes blurred" and that "the motivation provided by the narratives noticeably highlights the sexual".